nubenetes/awesome-kubernetes/docs/jenkins.md

 * [Git Forensics](https://plugins.jenkins.io/git-forensics/) This Git Forensics Jenkins plugin mines and analyzes data from a Git repository.
 It implements all extension points of Jenkins' Forensics API Plugin.
 * [Robot Framework](https://plugins.jenkins.io/robot/)
 * [Jenkins Prometheus Metrics Plugin 🌟](https://github.com/jenkinsci/prometheus-plugin) Jenkins Prometheus Plugin expose an endpoint (default /prometheus) with metrics where a Prometheus Server can scrape.
-* [tekton-plugin: Easily reuse Tekton and Jenkins X from Jenkins](https://www.jenkins.io/blog/2021/04/21/tekton-plugin/) Use tektoncd pipeline engine while getting all benefits from jenkinsci as an orchestrator, user interface and reporting eng.
+* [tekton-plugin: Easily reuse Tekton and Jenkins X from Jenkins](https://www.jenkins.io/blog/2021/04/21/tekton-plugin/) Use tektoncd pipeline engine while getting all benefits from jenkinsci as an orchestrator, user interface and reporting eng. - [jenkinsci/tekton-client-plugin](https://github.com/jenkinsci/tekton-client-plugin)
+* [pipeline-maven: Pipeline Maven Integration 🌟](https://plugins.jenkins.io/pipeline-maven/) For modern pipelines, I rather recommend looking at the Pipeline Maven Plugin.
+As many other older job types, Pipeline Maven Plugin is limited to a single node and does not allow implementing multi-platform builds.
+* [Warnings Next Generation 🌟](https://plugins.jenkins.io/warnings-ng/) The Jenkins Next Generation Warnings plugin collects compiler warnings or issues reported by static analysis tools and visualizes the results.
+It has built-in support for more than hundred report formats. [youtube: How to Use the Warnings Next Generation Plugin in Jenkins](https://www.youtube.com/watch?v=tj3xYFA6Q2o&ab_channel=CloudBeesTV)
+* [robot-plugin: Robot Framework Plugin](https://github.com/jenkinsci/robot-plugin) This plugin publishes [Robot Framework](https://robotframework.org/) test reports for Jenkins.
+* [Active Choices 🌟](https://plugins.jenkins.io/uno-choice/) The Active Choices plugin is used in parametrized freestyle Jenkins jobs to create scripted, dynamic and interactive job parameters.
+Active Choices parameters can be dynamically updated and can be rendered as combo-boxes, check-boxes, radio-buttons or rich HTML UI widgets.

 ### Plugin Development.
 Jenkins Plugin Parent POM 4.0
 - [Plugin Development](https://www.jenkins.io/doc/developer/plugin-development/)